microsoft/Codex-CLI/Installation.md

 3. Setup your Bash Codex CLI environment.

 	In the Codex CLI folder, there is a folder named `scripts` where you will find a `bash_setup.sh` script which is used to setup the Bash environment.

-	Run this setup and enter your OpenAI organization id, OpenAI API key, and the OpenAI engine id required settings.

 	Run the following commands to setup your environment, the script will prompt for Organization id, API key and engine id: